JoanCharmant/quill-blender/docs/export.md

 Grease pencil is the Blender feature closest to Quill paint model.
 The addon tries to convert Grease Pencil objects to Quill paint layers with corresponding data.

 The options under GPencil > Data > Strokes are ignored and always match Quill model which corresponds to:
-- Stroke Depth Order: `3D location`
+- Stroke Depth Order: `3D location` (Not `2D layers`)
-- Stroke Thickness: `World space`
+- Stroke Thickness: `World space` (Not `Screen space`)

 Thickness Scale applies a multiplier to all strokes in all layers.
 This is supported.

 ### Grease Pencil layers

-Each Grease Pencil object can contain several layers.
-In this case the exporter creates a Quill Layer Group and converts each GP layer to a Quill paint layer.
+Each Grease Pencil object can contain several layers, with their own transform.
+To support this the exporter creates a Quill Layer Group and converts each GP layer to a separate Quill paint layer.

 #### Layer level features